 Step upstairs in the castle and we see the story come to life.
-Carefully crafted stain glass depict Aurora’s christening, complete with the three fairies, King Stephan and Queen Leah, and also King Hubert and a young Prince Phillip.
-The stain glass was crafted by the artisan Peter Chapman, who had worked on the restoration of Notre Dame de Paris.
+Carefully crafted stained glass depicts Aurora’s christening, complete with the three fairies, King Stephan and Queen Leah, and also King Hubert and a young Prince Phillip.
+The stained glass was crafted by the artisan Peter Chapman, who had worked on the restoration of Notre Dame de Paris.

 The other speaks to the gift of song: